jwodder/rsrepo/README.md

 Create a new GitHub repository for the project, set the local repository's `origin` remote to point to the GitHub repository, and push all branches & tags to the remote.
-In addition, if the `package.repository` field in the package's `Cargo.toml` is unset, it is set to the web URL of the GitHub repository.
+In addition, if the `package.repository` field in the package's `Cargo.toml` is unset, it is set to the web URL of the GitHub repository; if instead the field differs from the web URL, a warning is emitted.

 The package description (if any) is used as the repository description.
 The package's keywords are used as the repository's topics, along with the "`rust`"